It will print t

 How to Run Bash Script in Background?

-There are times when you need to execute a long-running data ingestion job or a complex ETL data pipeline in the background.
+There are times when you need to execute a long-running data ingestion job or a complex Extract, Transform, Load(ETL) data pipeline in the background.
 You can use the feature Shell provides to run Bash scripts and function in the background.

 There are two popular ways of doing it; either using an ampersand(&) in the script or function or using the nohup command.
 Let’s create a Bash script that has a function that runs in the background.